danperkins/trx_ui/notes.md

 ### Next steps
 - Add 'copy' functionality for addresses since they will often be truncated
 - Storybook integration for easier design iteration
+- Support better 'refresh' or polling for transactions
+- Add 'fetchUser' API for greeting